openforis/sepal-doc/docs/source/team/classroom.rst

 .. important::

-    Since everyone on the SEPAL team can edit this file, mistakes could impact all members and existing classrooms that use this file.
+    Since everyone on the SEPAL team can edit these files, mistakes could impact all members and existing classrooms that use this file.
 Please exercise caution.